MENU

 Description:

 Use this to enable column sorting.
-Click on a column to sort by that column in ascending order; click it again to sort in descending order and then click it again to return to the original, unsorted state.
+Click on a column header to sort by that column in ascending order; click it again to sort in descending order and then click it again to return to the original, unsorted state.

 Default: true